Click on charts for full size

 %Scores for Chlorophyll a are improving.
 However, the overall better score in Maryland (Section 1) does not mean that there are no excessive nutrients coming from Maryland.
 Because Chlorophyll a is a green pigment in plants, algae, and cyanobacteria, it does not accurately reflect the nutrient amounts in water.
 There is a lag time between discharge of nutrients and their uptake by plants, etc.

 In the free-flowing tributaries of the Anacostia, discharged nutrients travel to the tidal Anacostia.
 Because the tidal river moves slowly, there is plenty of time for microalgae to take up nutrients.
 Thanks also to the ample sunlight for photosynthesis in the tidal Anacostia, the DC portions of the river (Section 2 and Section 3) tend to have higher Chlorophyll a values, resulting in lower scores.
-Both upstream and downstream communities need to stop nutrients runoff (fertilizer, for example) from properties.
+Both upstream and downstream communities need to stop nutrients from entering runoff (fertilizer, for example) from properties.

-Chlorophyll is the green pigments of plants that converts sunlight into organic compounds during photosynthesis.
+Chlorophyll is the green pigment of plants that converts sunlight into organic compounds during photosynthesis.
 There are seven known types of chlorophyll; Chlorophyll a and Chlorophyll b are the two most common forms.
 Chlorophyll a is used as a measure of microalgae biomass, which is controlled by factors such as water temperature, light, and nutrient availability.
 Too much algae leads to large algal blooms that can reduce water clarity.
 Also, once an algae bloom dies, it depletes water of oxygen when it is decomposed.

 SAV data source: http://web.vims.edu/bio/sav/index.html